 In addition, we are aware of a recent matter titled Mario Atencio, et al. v.
 State of New Mexico et al., D-101-CV-2023-01038, filed in the First Judicial District Court (Santa Fe County) on May 10, 2023.
 The Complaint is titled as "Complaint to Enforce Constitutional Rights for A Healthful and Beautiful Environment and Protection of Natural Resources from Despoilment Due to Oil and Gas Pollution, and to Enforce the Rights of Frontline Communities, Indigenous Peoples and Youth to Life, Liberty, Property, Safety, Happiness, and Equal Protection in the Face of The State's Permitting of Oil and Gas Production and Pollution and For Declaratory and Injunctive Relief."
 The Complaint raises several constitutional challenges including alleged violations of Article XX, Section 21 of the New Mexico Constitution as well as the Equal Protection Clause and Due Process Clause of Article II, Sections 4 and 18 of the New Mexico Constitution in connection with the State's regulation and oversight of the oil and gas industry.
 Plaintiffs also allege violations of the New Mexico Civil Rights Act, NMSA 1978, Sections 41-4A-1 to -13 (2021).
 Notably, however, the Complaint does not raise a challenge to the State's Severance Tax Bonding Act.
 A motion by the State was partially granted and partially dismissed on June 10, 2024.
-On June 25, 2025, Defendants filed an Application for Interlocutory Appeal.
+On June 25, 2024, Defendants filed an Application for Interlocutory Appeal.
 On August 16, 2024, the New Mexico Court of Appeals granted the interlocutory appeal as Cause A-1-CA-42006 (consolidated with A-1-CA-42003, A-1-CA-42006).
-The matter is pending with the Court of Appeals.
-The State are currently assessing the implications this case may have, if any, on the State's severance tax bonding program.
+On June 3, 2025, the Court of Appeals issued a decision siding with the Defendants.
+The Court of Appeals has remanded the case with instructions that the district court is to dismiss Plaintiffs' complaint.
+The State is currently assessing whether Plaintiffs may seek a writ of certiorari to the state Supreme Court."